cscwcu/workshops/python/01_numpy_and_pandas.md

    # Create a large NumPy array
    size = 10**6
    array = np.random.random(size)
+   print(array) #look at how big this is!

+   import time

    # Time a NumPy operation
    start_time = time.time()